 - environmental operations.

-Under delegation by the Secretary of Department of Infrastructure and Regional Development (the Department), Airservices can assist the aircraft operator/owner to meet the Regulations by doing one of the following:
+Under delegation by the Secretary of Department of Infrastructure, Transport, Cities and Regional Development (the Department), Airservices can assist the aircraft operator/owner to meet the Regulations by doing one of the following:

 - for aircraft intending to operate without a noise certificate, Airservices provides the following services:

-- providing a permit to operate without a noise certificate if the requirements of Regulation 9A(2)(a) are satisfied.
-Note: a permit cannot be used for operations during the curfew period at relevant airports
+- providing a permit to operate without a noise certificate if the requirements of Section 14(3)(a) are satisfied.
+Note: a permit cannot be used for operations during the curfew period at relevant airports.
+To apply for a permit to operate without a noise certificate, please complete the Aircraft Environmental Assessment form available here.
+Standard processing time is 5-10 business days.

 - for aircraft intending to operate with an Australian Noise Certificate, Airservices can provide the following services:

-- conducting an Australian Noise Certification Test (Regulation 6A), resulting in an Australian noise certificate.
+- conducting an Australian Noise Certification Test (Section 8), resulting in an Australian noise certificate.
+To request noise testing, please email firstname.lastname@example.org

 Please note, an application which falls into one of the below categories will be referred to the Department for permission to operate: